grindsa/hockey_graphs/README.md

 ## Project status

 The project is under heavy development.
-So far charts for single del-matches will be provided.
-Team-statistics, team benchmarking and player statistics are on my todo-list and will hopefully follow soon.
+So far charts for single del matches and team-benchmarking will be provided.
+Team-statistics and player statistics are on my to-do-list and will hopefully follow soon.

 In case you are missing a certain chart you would like to see let me know.
 Just create an [issue](https://github.com/grindsa/hockey_graphs/issues/new) or drop an email to <grindelsack@gmail.com>.
 Suggestions for improvements and objective criticism are welcome at any time.